Navy SEAL Museum Ft. Pierce

 In 1993, Rick received the Silver Star Medal for Valor during the Battle of Mogadishu (Black Hawk Down).
 He served at ST-6 from 1985 through October of 2012.
 During his time at ST-6, Rick acted as sniper, explosives expert, lead training Chief, sniper team leader, and Deputy Operations Officer.

-Rick continues to serve his country and fellow SEALs by helping to educate others about this unique special operations force and further the Frogman heritage as the Chief Executive Officer of the National Navy UDT-SEAL Museum.
+Rick continues to serve his country and fellow SEALs by helping to educate others about this unique special operations force and further the Frogman heritage as the Executive Director of Navy SEAL Museum Fort Pierce.
 Rick is married to Barbara Kaiser and has two children, Emily and Eric.
-Rick and Barbara currently reside in Vero Beach,
+Rick and Barbara currently reside in Vero Beach, Florida.

 Andy Brady, Community Outreach/ Volunteer Coordinator